Boran/docker-drupal/README.md

 Name the container (--name drupal8003) and give it a public port (8003).
 Then visit http://MYHOST.com:8003/
 > docker run -td -p 8003:80 --name drupal8003 boran/drupal

+## Troubleshooting
+- Examine log of the container started above (named drupal8003) `docker logs -f drupal8003`

+- connect a shell to the running container
+> sudo docker exec -it drupal8003 bash

+- create a nice shell function in /etc/profile.d/nsenter.sh, which allows one to do "nsenter CONTAINER-NAME"
+> function nsenter (){ sudo docker exec -it $* bash; }

+- Create a new container and only run a shell
+  `docker run -ti boran/drupal /bin/bash`

+## Creating more complex containers

 To run the container with "foo" as the admin password:
 > docker run -td -p 8003:80 -e "DRUPAL_ADMIN_PW=foo" -e "DRUPAL_SITE_NAME=My Super site" --name drupal8003 boran/drupal